Panda Face Ginger

 The common name derives from the fragrant scent released when the leaves are rubbed; striking black and white flowers resembles a panda's face; glossy deep green foliage creates an incredible effect as a groundcover

-Panda Face Ginger's attractive glossy heart-shaped leaves remain forest green in color throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Panda Face Ginger's attractive glossy heart-shaped leaves remain forest green in color throughout the year on a plant with a spreading habit of growth.

 Panda Face Ginger is an herbaceous evergreen perennial with a ground-hugging habit of growth.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.